Once a card control function has been enabled or disabled, it will stay in that position until it is manually changed back.

 The reason for this is that when your password is saved, it is encrypted and kept in a secure location.
 We never attempt to decrypt or view customer passwords under any circumstances.
 Therefore, to ensure all of our customer's passwords meet these new requirements, we must ask that you change your current password.

-You are able to both rename and give an account a nickname in Internet Banking.
+Yes!
+You are able to give an account a nickname in Internet Banking and the mobile app.

 Select the account you want to nickname, enter it and save.